Ms. Elizabeth Webster, MA, LPC ATR

 Michigan, United States

-Practitioner identifies as: ADHD, Autistic, Complex PTSD, Depression, Neurodivergent, PDA
+Practitioner identifies as: ADHD, Autistic, Neurodivergent, PDA

 Pronouns: She/her/hers